Assessment 101: The Assessment Cycle, Clear and Simple - Oct 2014

 - Developing sustainable, multi-year assessment plans

-- Choosing the right direct and indirect assessment methods
+- Choosing appropriate direct and indirect assessment methods

-Registration fee: $225 (Note, after the registration deadlines, if space is available, late registration fee will be $250/per team member.
+Registration fee: $245 (Note, after the registration deadline, if space is available, late registration fee will be $265/per person.
 Fee will be discounted significantly if combined with the Quantitative Resoning and Outcomes in Majors workshop.)

 Click here to register.